 More on Jersey Desk

-- New Jersey: Governor Murphy Signs Legislation Requiring Lactation Rooms in Certain Public Facilities
+- New Jersey: Governor Murphy Signs Executive Order Requiring Individuals to Wear Masks in Outdoor Public Spaces When They Cannot Social Distance

 "Film and digital media are among the high-growth sectors targeted in Governor Murphy's economic plan because attracting major studio productions benefits the communities where filming takes place as well as the hundreds of businesses and workers throughout our state that supply materials and services for the film industry," said NJEDA Chief Executive Officer Tim Sullivan.
 "We are especially pleased that Warner Brothers Studios and Twentieth Century Fox – two of the biggest players in the film industry – have not only decided to film here, but have also made hiring a diverse workforce a priority."